• Home

 I also added two coats of clear acrylic spray to both the frame and the metal sheet.
 While this step is optional, I love the shiny finish it gives my decoupage projects.

-See my complete guide on how to decoupage on wood for another project example.
+See my complete guide on how to decoupage on wood or my DIY wood sign for more project examples with decoupage.

 Painted frame upcycled to use as recipe card holder with hand holding magnet